fermyon/advent-of-spin/2023/Challenge-2/README.md

 ```
 Capacity is the weight that sleigh can carry (excluding Santa 🎅🏻)

 - When posting, the elves expect an HTTP status code `200` to be returned.
-With a body detailing how many kids can be reached given the data set prvided:
+With a body detailing how many kids can be reached given the data set provided:
 ```JSON
 {
     "kids": 18